pmdnit/11ty-blog-site/src/blog/2023-10-14-2nd-fil-chi-job-fair-raffle.md

 ---
-title: '2nd Fil-Chi Job Fair Raffle '
+title: >-
+  Adventure Awaits: Explore the World with Travel Voucher Prizes at the 2nd Fil-Chi Job Fair 2023
 date: '2023-10-14T15:58:57+08:00'
 tags:
   - post